ozanorfa/ozanorfa.github.io/README.md

 ### Work Experience
 **Software Developer**
 _OlduBil_, March 2021 - Present
-- Spearheaded hybrid mobile development using Flutter.
+- Hybrid mobile development using Flutter.
+- Native mobile development using Android with Kotlin and iOS with Swift.
-- Developed console applications in C#.
+- Console applications development in C#.
-- Managed backend development with Node.js.
+- Backend development with Node.js.

 **Mobile Application Developer**
 _Golive Consulting_, May 2018 - March 2021
-- Led native mobile development for Android (Java, Kotlin) and iOS (Swift).
+- Native mobile development using Android with Kotlin and iOS with Swift.

 ---
 ### Projects